Unscheduled Items

 These are two different concepts in DayBack.

-As described above in "What Makes an Item Unscheduled," an unscheduled item is simply flagged as unscheduled.
+Unscheduled Items – As described in "What Makes an Item Unscheduled," an unscheduled item is flagged as unscheduled.
 It may already have a date and time, and it may already have a resource.
 It can be of any status.

-An "unassigned" item is different.
-This item is not unscheduled--it appears in the calendar on a specific date and maybe at a specific time.
-But it does not yet have a "resource," so it shows up in DayBack's "none" column until it is dragged to a specific resource.
+Unassigned Items – An "unassigned" item is different.
+This item is not unscheduled –– it appears in the calendar on a specific date and possibly at a specific time.
+However, it does not yet have a "resource," so it shows up in DayBack's "none" column until it is dragged to a specific resource.

 Using a Formula Field or a Status for Unscheduled

 You may want to map the "unscheduled" field in DayBack to a formula field in Salesforce or a calculation field in FileMaker.
-This would let something like an event's status determine its unscheduled state.
+This allows an event's status to determine its unscheduled state.

 my_status__c == "ToDo"

-When set up like this, changing an item's status in DayBack will move items into and out of the unscheduled list.
-So will changing the item's status in Salesforce.
+- With this setup, changing an item's status in DayBack will move items into and out of the unscheduled list.
+Changing the item's status in Salesforce will have the same effect.

 Filtering And Sorting the Unscheduled List